mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 It also allows the user to manually redirect the Binlogrouter.
 The current master is "sticky", meaning that the same master will be chosen on reboot.

-**NOTE:** Do not use `auto_rejoin`.
+**NOTE:** Do not use the Monitor parameter `auto_rejoin`.
 This restriction will be lifted in a future version.

-The GTID the replication will start from will be based on the latest replicated GTID.
+The GTID the replication will start from, will be based on the latest replicated GTID.
 If no GTID has been replicated, the router will start replication from the start.
 Manual configuration of the GTID can be done by first configuring the replication manually with `CHANGE MASTER TO`.